 Integration with an ATS like Workday or Greenhouse enables hiring teams to work collaboratively on job descriptions, easily post them back onto the ATS and then track their performance (without help from IT).
-With custom templates, your team has access to critical content (e.g., perks and EEOC) that is easy to include (just drop them into any template) and always on-brand.
+With custom templates, your team has access to critical content (e.g., perks and diversity) that is easy to include (just drop them into any template) and always on-brand.

 Job description software enables you to manage content and speak with one voice across your organization.
 It keeps jobs organized and ready to edit so your hiring teams always know where to start.

 Job description software should help you title your jobs correctly, incorporate critical content and use inclusive language.
 It should help you list requirements clearly, estimate salaries, measure talent pipeline performance, and work collaboratively.